Direct API access¶

 For most APIs, we also publish API release notes, announcing changes to the API.

 These API documents primarily support readers who are already experienced with RESTful APIs in other contexts and are seeking details specifically about the Rackspace APIs.
 We don't provide a beginner-level API tutorial, however, REST is widely used and introductory material is readily available.
-If you want to work with our APIs and this is your first experience with RESTful APIs, begin with Preparing to use SDKs and APIs.
+If you want to work with our APIs and this is your first experience with RESTful APIs, begin with Preparing to use APIs.